 The Fender Standard Stratocaster has three classic single-coil pickups at the bridge, middle and neck positions for a full range of tones.
 You can shape your tone via the five-way pickup selector.
 The versatile pickup configuration along with the pickup switching feature allows players to come up with a wide variety of tonal flavors.
 This Strat also has a vintage-style synchronized tremolo bridge with a high-mass block for added sustain and greater tuning stability.
 You’d better get practicing those whammy bar techniques!

+A great contender for the best electric guitar for beginners has to be the Standard Squier Telecaster.
 It’s important for guitar players to have a good instrument right from the start, even if you’re working with a sub-$300 budget.
 If $300 is your limit, don’t worry because there are several fantastic electric guitar models you can go for, like this one.
 The Squier Standard Telecaster has that classic Tele look, feel and sound but without the usual Tele price, making it a top choice for beginners.

 Designed for beginners, the Squier Standard Telecaster has a sturdy basswood/agathis body and a clean-sounding maple neck.
 The neck’s C-shaped profile, which is modeled after a late ‘60s Telecaster, gives a vintage-style playing feel.
 The neck has a smooth satin urethane finish, making sure that moving up and down the neck is a comfortable and easy experience.
 The rosewood fretboard with 22 medium jumbo frets is also easy on the fingers.

 Squier’s Standard Tele is equipped with dual single-coil pickups with a three-way switching feature.
 There’s a hot one at the bridge position, which gives just the right bite when you’re playing lead, while the one at the neck position provides warmth when you need it.
 The chrome-covered pickup at the neck is a classic Tele design element.